apalala/grako/README.rst

 Rationale
 =========

-**Grako** was created to address recurring problems encountered over decades of working with parser generation tools:
+**Grako** was created to address some recurring problems encountered over decades of working with parser generation tools:

-* Many languages allow the use of certain *keywords* as identifiers, or have different meanings for symbols depending on context (Ruby_).
-A parser needs to be able to control the lexical analysis to handle those languages.
+* Some programming languages allow the use of *keywords* as identifiers, or have different meanings for symbols depending on context (Ruby_).
+A parser needs control of lexical analysis to be able to handle those languages.

 * LL and LR grammars become contaminated with myriads of lookahead statements to deal with ambiguous constructs in the source language.
 PEG_ parsers address ambiguity from the onset.

-* Separating the grammar from the code that implements the semantics, and using a variation of a well-known grammar syntax (EBNF_ in this case), allows for full declarative power in language descriptions.
+* Separating the grammar from the code that implements the semantics, and using a variation of a well-known grammar syntax (EBNF_) allows for full declarative power in language descriptions.
 General-purpose programming languages are not up to the task.

 * Semantic actions *do not*  belong in a grammar.
 They create yet another programming language to deal with when doing parsing and translation: the source language, the grammar language, the semantics language, the generated parser's language, and the translation's target language.
-Most grammar parsers do not check that the embedded semantic actions have correct syntax, so errors get reported at awkward moments, and against the generated code, not against the source.
+Most grammar parsers do not check the syntax of embedded semantic actions, so errors get reported at awkward moments, and against the generated code, not against the grammar.

 * Preprocessing (like dealing with includes, fixed column formats, or structure-through-indentation) belongs in well-designed program code; not in the grammar.

-* It is easy to recruit help with knowledge about a mainstream programming language (Python_ in this case), but it's hard for grammar-description languages. **Grako** grammars are in the spirit of a *Translators and Interpreters 101* course (if something is hard to explain to a college student, it's probably too complicated, or not well understood).
+* It is easy to recruit help with knowledge about a mainstream programming language like Python_, but help is hard to find for working with complex grammar-description languages. **Grako** grammars are in the spirit of a *Translators and Interpreters 101* course (if something is hard to explain to a college student, it's probably too complicated, or not well understood).

 * Generated parsers should be easy to read and debug by humans.
 Looking at the generated source code is sometimes the only way to find problems in a grammar, the semantic actions, or in the parser generator itself.
-It's inconvenient to trust generated code that you cannot understand.
+It's inconvenient to trust generated code that one cannot understand.

 * Python_ is a great language for working with language parsing and translation.